BuildIt-lang/buildit_convolutions/README.md

 wget https://download.pytorch.org/libtorch/nightly/cpu/libtorch-shared-with-deps-latest.zip
 unzip libtorch-shared-with-deps-latest.zip
 ```
-To setup the testing code run the following from the root directory of this repo:
+To set up the testing code run the following from the root directory of this repo:
 ```
 cd test
 mkdir build